helm/charts/stable/postgresql/README.md

 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_, and _[REPLICATION_PASSWORD]_ with the values obtained from instructions in the installation notes.

+## 8.0.0

+Prefixes the port names with their protocols to comply with Istio conventions.

+If you depend on the port names in your setup, make sure to update them to reflect this change.

 ## 7.1.0

 Adds support for LDAP configuration.